 When the inevitable finally occurred, and he handed the subject back to me, I choked.
 Utterly.

-Here’s a little free advice for you: When asked what position you occupy on the soccer field, “center-left” is not an acceptable answer.
+Here’s a little free advice for you: When asked your position on the soccer field, “center-left” is not an acceptable answer.

-I had outed myself as one of those tragic, anatheletic softboys.
-Fellas who don’t take the field, so much as are taken by it – cajoled by well-meaning parents and concerned guidance counselors who, in my case, viewed my stubborn disinterest in group sports not so much as a personality trait, but as a problem to be cured via immersion-therapy.
-Despite my protests, I was signed up for baseball and soccer, both the indoor and outdoor varietals.
+I had outed myself as an anathelete – a tragic, grade school softboy – fellas who don’t take the field, so much as are taken by it… cajoled by well-meaning parents and concerned guidance counselors who, in my case, viewed my stubborn disinterest in group sports not so much as a personality trait, but as a problem to be cured via immersion-therapy.
+Despite a volley of protests, I was signed up for baseball and soccer, both the indoor and outdoor varietals.
 Gloves and shinguards were purchased.
 Ballcaps were donned.
 Back yard practice drills were run by my enthusiastic father, and scored to my own chorus of protracted, Victorian sighs.
-To this day, those temperate harbingers of Springtime – blooming dogwoods, sunparched dirt, the woody smell of fresh-cut grass – make me anxious and inescapably sad.
+To this day, those temperate harbingers of Springtime – blooming dogwoods, sunparched dirt, the woody smell of fresh-cut lawns – make me anxious and itchy and inescapably sad.

-I am an inside cat.
+For I am an anathelete.
+An inside cat.
 A scrabble player.
-A man more apt to attend a ball than hustle for one.
+A man more likely to attend a ball than hustle for one.